 – compare two points of view;

-– express their opinion and argue in favour of it;
+– express their opinion and argue in favor of it;

 – use vocabulary and language structures adapted to the relevant task;

-From March, 1rst, all the candidates taking to have chosen the optional oral expression test will have to provide a photo ID.
+From March, 1rst, all candidates who chose the optional oral expression test will have to provide a photo ID.
 They shall attach it to the registration form or send it to us by e-mail.
 The photo must be in a JPG, BMP or PNG format and the resolution must be at least 300 pixels per inch, for a minimum dimension of 248 X 349 pixels and a maximum size of 4 MB.